zearp/Nucintosh/README.md

 Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
 The UUID is the string above each snapshot.

 ## Intel Bluetooth and wifi
++ Wifi works and can be managed using native tools, speeds are still slow but connections are stable
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff
   - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~ (bugs are due to Apple, the kext only loads the firmware).
 Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle